gbisaga/devops/aws-devops-opsworks.md

 - Infrastructure, config, and application
 - Chef uses cookbooks to provision and config the application
 - Specify custom Chef cookbook pulled from a repo - S3, HTTP, or git
+  - Have to enable custom cookbooks for the stack
+  - Cookbooks are assigned by the layer
+  - Can do anything, including running docker on the EC2s
 - Has a subset of VM configs such as IAM role, root device type, API endpoint region, etc.
 - Contains multiple layers aka blueprints for set a EC2 instances
   - Layer has a bunch of parameters like shutdown timeout, auto-healing